KonakovBG/KonakovBG/README.md

 ### Hi there 👋

+My name is Svetoslav and I’m currently learning HTML, CSS and PHP.
+I’m also trying to create wordpress themes.
+Seeking perfection is in my nature and one day i aspire to be a Full Stack Developer.

+"It’s not about the destination, it’s the journey!"🔭

 <!--
 **KonakovBG/KonakovBG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.